 4.4.1 The Code of Corporate Governance brings together in one document all the governance and accountability arrangements which the Council currently has in place and highlights areas where more work is required.
 The Executive last agreed the Code of Corporate Governance in March 2008.
-Although it is endorsed by Standards Committee each year it is due for a thorough review.
-(Action 8)
+Although it is endorsed by Standards Committee each year it is never-the-less due for a thorough review.
+(Action 10)